Autonomous submersible craft could harvest a species that is damaging critical reefs and depleting valuable fish supplies

 GUINNESS WORLD RECORDS™ title achieved at VEX Worlds for the largest student-led robotics competition!

 Over 1,000 Student-Led Robotics Teams Converge At VEX Worlds - Gathering Under One Roof, In One City, From Around The Globe For One Epic Celebration

+Carnegie Mellon University's National Robotics Engineering Center (NREC) has been selected as a prime contractor or subcontractor on four major new federal research projects totaling more than $11 million over the next three years.
+The projects range from research on a wheel that can transform into a track to automated stress testing for critical software.
+Herman Herman, NREC director, said the center has hired 10 new technical staff members in the past six months and anticipates hiring another five-to-10 staff members in the coming months to augment its existing staff of about 100.
 "For the past 20 years, NREC has been an important national resource, combining unique technical skills and testing capabilities to solve problems that other groups can't," said Martial Hebert, director of CMU's Robotics Institute, which includes the NREC.
 "These new projects are a reminder that NREC continues to advance the art and science of robotics and that it remains a vital part of Carnegie Mellon's Robotics Institute."
 Full Press Release:

 Records 1 to 15 of 41